danielvijge/openwrt-configuration-ansible/readme.md

 ### Requirements for local machine

 * Ansible
-* Ansible openwrt plugin, can be installed with
+* Ansible OpenWrt collection, can be installed with
 ```
-ansible-galaxy install gekmihesg.openwrt
+ansible-galaxy collection install community.openwrt
 ```
 * openssl (for generating the password in _/etc/shadow_ for the root user)